texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 permalink: line_follower.html
 ---

 In this tutorial, we're going to do quite a lot, and it's going to be challenging.
-I've given you quite a lot of direction here, so you ~~basically end up with the same program as I wrote, but hopefully~~should be able to figure out how to do it.
+We've given you quite a lot of direction here, so you should be able to figure out how to do it.
 You're going to need a lot of help from the counselors.
 This is the hardest program you've written so far this camp.
 It will be challenging, but that's okay!
 This is how you learn.

-I'm going to tell you what this program does so you can see where this is all going.
+We're going to tell you what this program does so you can see where this is all going.

-The first program that you will write will allow you to use the ~~Arduino~~ *simulated?
-This isn't necessarily true as far as the real abstraction is concerned though...* serial monitor to see the numbers returned by the line follower.
+The first program that you will write will allow you to see the numbers returned by the line follower.
 It lets you explore the raw, numerical data that the device sees, and how each number is in a position corresponding to the line.
 What I've said will make sense once you've tried it out.

+**TODO** *Still not sure what to do about this paragraph.
+Do we explain the abstraction going on here?*

 The second program that you write will allow you to <b>threshold</b> the data coming off of the line follower, to determine what is a line and what is not.
 It will use the LCD on the robot to print asterisks wherever the line is under the line follower, and dashes wherever there isn't.